stefaneidelloth/treezjs/doc/views/monitorView.md

 #	Monitor View

-The Monitor View shows the progress of executed actions by **progress bars** and **log messages**.
+Some of the atoms can be executed and the Monitor View shows the corresponding progress by **progress bars** and **log messages**.

 <img src="../images/monitor_view.png">

-The progress bars might show a hierarchical structure (you could call it another "tree" if you want).
-Click on the **triangle** symbol to expand a progress bar and to **inspect its nested progress bars**.
+The progress bar(s) might consist of a hierarchical structure (you could call it another "tree" if you want).
+Click on the **triangle** symbol in front of a progress bar to expand the progress bar and **inspect its nested progress bars**.

 You can use the progress bars to **filter the log messages**.
 Click on a progress bar to see its **corresponding log messages**.

 If you use your mouse to **hover over a log message** you can see additional information in a pop-up window.
-That additional information is escpecially useful for error messages.
+That additional information is escpecially useful for **error messages**.
 If you would like to be get to the source code that caused the error, you can (hopefully) click on a link of the stack trace that is shown in the pop-up window of the error log message.

 ----